Help us improve your experience.

 AMR Improvements

-Starting in Junos OS Release 21.2R1, following enhancements are introduced for AMR:
+Following enhancements are introduced for AMR:

 AMR Support for Reverse Traffic

-you can apply multipath functionality on the reverse traffic.
+You can apply multipath functionality on the reverse traffic.
 Now both the sending device and the receiving device can create copies of packets, and send each copy through two WAN links to the destination device.
 This enhancement ensures uninterrupted delivery of the sensitive application traffic at both directions.

 By default, AMR for the reverse traffic is disabled.
 You can enable it with the following CLI option: